SurajBhambhani/MySample/README.md

-# FastAPI + React (Vite + TS) + Postgres Sample
+# MCP Relay

-A production-ready sample showing how to build and deploy a FastAPI backend, a React (Vite + TypeScript) frontend, and a PostgreSQL database, with Docker support for development and production.
+MCP Relay is a production-ready starter that combines a FastAPI backend, a React (Vite + TypeScript) frontend, and a PostgreSQL database, with Docker support for development and production.

 ## Tech Stack
 - Backend: FastAPI, SQLAlchemy, Alembic, Pydantic Settings, Uvicorn/Gunicorn